Yash2569/FUTURE_DS_01/README.md

 📁 Files Included

-E-Commerce-Sales-Dashboard.pbix – The main Power BI project file.
+E-Commerce-Dashboard.pbix – The main Power BI project file.

-image_cd3ed1.png – An image preview of the dashboard.
+E-Commerce-Sales-Dashboard.png – An image preview of the dashboard.

 Cleaned_Online_Retail_2009_2010.csv – The dataset used to build the dashboard.